ivy-llc/ivy/docs/overview/contributing/setting_up.rst

 #.
 Installing the development dependencies.

    a.
-On Linux Or Windows, you will need to use the `optional.txt` requirements file.
+On Linux, Windows or Intel Mac, you will need to use the `optional.txt` requirements file.
 To install dependencies.

       .. code-block:: none